Migration Guide iCloud Photos macOS

 Fix dates with FolioSort

-Open FolioSort and use Takeout Import mode.
-FolioSort reads every .json sidecar, writes the real date and GPS back into each image's EXIF.
+Open FolioSort and select Google Photos (Beta) in the sidebar.
+Point it at your Takeout folder and click Scan.
+FolioSort reads every .json sidecar and writes the real date and GPS back into each image's EXIF.
 Duplicates are removed.

 3

-Open the Photos app on your Mac.
-Go to File → Import and select your organized folder.
+In the same panel, toggle Organise into date folders, pick a template, choose Copy or Move and click Process.
+Then in the Photos app go to File → Import and select that organized folder.
 Apple Photos reads EXIF dates and GPS — your timeline appears perfectly in order.

 4